KhaniLucy/KhaniLucy/README.md

   **`Website Craftwoman (Developer/Tech-Enthusiast)`**

- Front End Developer diving into the world of Python and its frameowrks.
+ Junior Software Developer with great Front End background diving into the world of Python and its frameowrks.
 Passionate about creating engaging user experiences.
-Excitied to blend front end skills in Python prowess.
+Excitied to blend front end skills in Python.
 Currently interning as a Software Developer at a construction company, open to other developer job roles that offer payment.

 ### 🧰 Languages and Tools